GEO-BON/bon-in-a-box-pipeline-engine/ui/BonInABoxScriptService/docs/DefaultApi.md

 > File getRegionGeometry(id, opts)

-Returns the geometry of the specified region from GADM in GeoJSON format
+Returns the geometry of the specified country or region from Fieldmaps.io in GeoJSON format

 ### Example